-Perhaps the issue has recurred or escalated, those involved can no longer talk to each other, other people are being drawn in, it’s difficult to get to the bottom of the problem, or there’s no single person that they can all trust to help sort things out.
+Perhaps the issue has recurred or escalated or those involved can no longer talk to each other.
+It may be that other people are being drawn in or it’s difficult to get to the bottom of the problem.
+They may be no single person that everyone can trust to help sort things out.
 These are the kinds of circumstances when an independent mediator is very helpful.

 Mediation is an informal process in which a neutral third party helps people in conflict to have a structured conversation about the issues that are important to them, and to work out a mutually acceptable way forward.

 Mediation’s underlying principles help to give participants confidence in it.
 It is:

 - voluntary – so that everyone is there in good faith

 - confidential – enabling openness and understanding

 - impartial – so that participants feel they are being treated fairly

 - neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no preferred outcome.

 - will listen, reflect back, ask questions, challenge where necessary, identify areas of agreement/ disagreement, encourage, ask for ideas, balance contributions, and maintain safety throughout.

 - won’t force participation, take sides, make judgements, apportion blame, offer suggestions, make decisions for the participants, have a preferred outcome, force an agreement.